it-excelsus/interview-fullstack-javascript/README.md

 You can submit the completed assignment in either of two ways:

-1. **GitHub Repository:** Fork our repository, complete the task, and send us the link to your GitHub repository.
+1. **GitHub Repository:** Fork our repository, complete the task and send us the link to your GitHub repository.
 2. **Archive Submission:** Remove the `node_modules` folders from both applications, pack the directories into an archive, and send it to us via [email](mailto:recruiting@it-excelsus.de).

 ## Need assistance?